boseca/ember-paper-input/README.md

 # ember-paper-input
-Floating labels for ember with hint text
+Floating labels for ember with a hint text